protocol/research-website/content/posts/202104-snarkpack/index.md

 ---

-# SnarkPack: How to aggregate SNARKs efficiently {#SnarkPack-How-to-aggregate-SNARKs-efficiently}
+# SnarkPack: How to aggregate SNARKs efficiently

 *A guided dive into the cryptographic techniques of SnarkPack*